 Step 4 - enable users to signify consent

-Consent must also be signified ideally before the cookie is activated.
+Arguably, consent must be obtained before the cookie is activated in order for the consent to be informed.
 This may cause practical issues where websites contain cookies which are activated as soon as the users access the site.
 The ICO’s advice on this point is that, where this is unavoidable, the website owner should at least reduce the amount of time between the cookie being activated and consent being given.
 This would mean making the information about cookies very prominent and easily accessible to the website user (e.g. by means of a pop up or a banner).

 The objective of the cookies Regulations is to encourage organisations to be transparent about the information being collected from website users and how this information is being used.
 It also aims to educate users so they become more aware of where and how cookies are used so their privacy is respected.

 Businesses now need to obtain GDPR compliant consent to cookies.
 Businesses should check whether the consent wording and mechanisms that they have in place are sufficient to meet the requirements of the GDPR.